What is the Fey Creations series about?

 If you ask The Breadwinner – Always Right.

-If you ask the Saturday Writers – Anal Retentive.
+If you ask my friends – Anal Retentive.

 Are you really a licensed cosmetologist?